-In 1997, I became President of the Parsons-Bruce Art Association in South Boston, Virginia, an affiliate of the Virginia Museum of Fine Arts.
-I was instrumental in the transformation of an old tobacco factory into a Cultural Arts Center, known as "The Prizery".
-I organized an art exhibition with 18 artists that was used to secure a grant for 4 million dollars for its renovation.
-"The Prizery", which includes an art gallery, theatre and information center, still exists to this day as a cultural and regional landmark.
+Angakis (Angie Antonakis) was born (1954) in Sparta, Greece, but grew up in Montreal, Canada.
+After completing her social studies, she moved with her family to the USA.
+During this time she became socially active by supporting local artists and artistic community endeavors.
+In 1997, she was named president of the Parsons-Bruce Art Association in South Boston, Virginia, an affiliate of the Virginia Museum of Fine Arts.
+In this position, she was instrumental in the transformation of an old tobacco factory into a Cultural Art Center, known as "The Prizery".
+She organized an art exhibition with 18 artists that was used to secure a grant for 4 million dollars for its renovation.
+"The Prizery" which includes an art gallery, theatre and an information center, still exists to this day as a cultural and regional landmark.

 In 2015, Angakis picked up one of her sister's spatulas at her art studio and magically created her first abstract acrylic painting on canvas.
 Under her sister Vasiliki Antonakis' guidance, and with an undivided devotion to painting, Angakis visually describes an inner state of reality.
 She has created a substantial body of unique and emotionally provocative artwork.